A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 The Challenge

-A several-hundred-megawatt solar project was interconnecting at a remote point with a very low short-circuit ratio — a classic weak grid.
-The developer's initial submission relied on positive-sequence stability studies and vendor type-test data.
-When the utility required an EMT-based design evaluation, the plant model showed sustained, poorly damped oscillations during recovery from transmission faults: the plant would not reliably ride through, and the controls risked instability.
+A several-hundred-megawatt solar project was interconnecting at a remote point with a very low short-circuit ratio.
+When the utility required an EMT-based design evaluation, the plant model showed sustained oscillations during recovery from faults.

 Keentel's Approach

-Built a validated EMT model from actual inverter control data — not generic blocks.
-Reproduced the oscillatory behavior, isolated it to plant-controller and inverter control-loop interactions under low short-circuit strength.
-Re-tuned control parameters and defined a targeted supplemental reactive device, then re-ran the full study suite.
+Built a validated EMT model from actual inverter control data.
+Reproduced the oscillatory behavior, isolated it to plant-controller interactions.
+Re-tuned control parameters and defined a supplemental reactive device.

 The Outcome

-The re-engineered design rode through the full fault set with well-damped recovery and met the reactive and dynamic-support requirements at the RPA.
-The project cleared the utility's design evaluation without entering the multi-month re-study queue — protecting the energization date and the financing schedule.
+The re-engineered design rode through the full fault set with well-damped recovery.
+The project cleared the utility's design evaluation without entering the re-study queue.

 Lesson: On weak grids, EMT study quality is the project.
-Generic models and component certifications cannot reveal these interactions; only validated, plant-specific modeling can.
+Generic models cannot reveal these interactions.

 Case Study 2 · Battery Storage · Reactive Shortfall